Pranav-cmyk/Dobot-Vision_Control/readme.md

-# LiveKit Setup Guide
+# Welcome To the Arduino Based Voice Control Application!
+## This Tutorial will guide you through the process of setting up and running the application.

 ## Prerequisites
-- Python 3.7 or higher
+- Python 3.10 or higher
 - pip (Python package installer)

 ## Installation Steps